mediamonks/frontend-coding-standards/README.md

 ### React

-We recommend using [React](https://reactjs.org/) for 'big build like' Single Page Applications (SPA's).
+We recommend using [React](https://reactjs.org/) for large Single Page Applications (SPA's).
 React is suited for long term projects that need stable and maintainable code.
 React works great together with [TypeScript](https://www.typescriptlang.org/).

 ##### Getting started

-Start a new React project with [Create React App](https://github.com/facebook/create-react-app).
+Start a new React project with one of our [custom templates](https://github.com/mediamonks/cra-template).
 ### Vue

 We recommend using [Vue](https://vuejs.org/) for 'campaign like' Single Page Applications (SPA's).